Hello, I'm the Mamattorney!

 My son Matteo is three.
 He's at the peak of the tantrum season and still does not sleep through the night.
 Luckily for him, he has an adorable little face because I've been close to calling the hospital inquiring about their return policy.
 All kidding aside, he’s made my heart explode with love, and he’s made me realize how important it is for me to do everything in my power to help other families stand up for their quality time in a production-focused society.
 Did I mention that I also have a newborn?
 Lucky for me, Lorenzo has been as chill as the "baby number two" stereotypes go.
 But he is still a baby, nonetheless, meaning on-demand feeding, lots of workplace pumping, and a sleep schedule that is constantly changing.

-As a senior lawyer at Gruenberg Law for many years, I’ve accumulated a track record of standing up to businesses that violate their workers' rights.
-Josh Gruenberg and I obtained the following unparalleled victories;
+I was classically trained in the art of litigation and cross-examination at Gruenberg Law, a 30-year old established employment law firm where I worked for a decade.
+During those years, I accumulated a track record of standing up to businesses that violate their workers' rights, including the following unparalleled victories;

 a $1,000,000 result for a pregnancy harassment and pumping case;